zxc916684603/ecs/intl.en-US/Product Introduction/Instance/Burstable instances.md

 You can change the instance type based on the billing method:

--   For a Subscription instance, you can change the instance type by [Change configurations](../../../../intl.en-US/User Guide/Instances/Change configurations/Overview of configuration changes.md#).
-You can change the instance type to any type in the t5 instance type family, any enterprise-level instance type families, or any type within the [xn4, n4, mn4, or e4](https://www.alibabacloud.com/help/doc-detail/25378.htm) type family.
+-   For a Subscription instance, you can change the instance type.
+For more information, see [Change configurations](../../../../intl.en-US/User Guide/Instances/Change configurations/Overview of configuration changes.md#).
+You can change the specification of an instance to any type in the t5 instance type family, any enterprise-level instance type families, or any type within the xn4, n4, mn4, or e4 type family.

 -   For a Pay-As-You-Go instance, you can change the instance type.